Kotlin/KEEP/proposals/scripting-support.md

 - `copyAnnotationsFrom` - an external class those annotations should be copied to the generated target class; if not specified, the annotations are copied from the base class (except for known scripting annotations)
 - `compilerOptions` - a list of additional compiler options that should be passed to compiler on script compilation
+- `resultField` - the name of the generated script class field to assign the script results to, empty means disabled, default - `$$result`
 - `refineConfigurationBeforeParsing` - a configuration refining callback that should be called before parsing is started
 - `refineConfigurationOnAnnotations` - a list of script file-level annotations and configuration refining callback,